nlkitai/nlux/pipeline/npm/core/README.md

 * **Streaming LLM Output** ― Stream the chat response to the UI as it's being generated.
 * **Customizable Theme** - Easily customize the look and feel of the chat interface using CSS variables.
 * **Event Listeners** - Listen to messages, errors, and other events to customize the UI and behaviour.
-* **Zero Dependencies** ― Lightweight codebase, with zero-dep except for LLM front-end libraries.
+* **Zero Dependency** ― Lightweight codebase ― Core with zero dependency and no external UI libraries.

 [![200+ Unit Tests](https://github.com/nlkitai/nlux/actions/workflows/run-all-tests.yml/badge.svg)](https://github.com/nlkitai/nlux/actions/workflows/run-all-tests.yml)